snyk/snyk-ls/README.md

 Right now the LSP supports the following actions:

-- Send Diagnostics & CodeLenses to client on opening a document.
-Code Lenses only for Code & IaC.
+- Send Diagnostics to client on opening a document.
 - Cache diagnostics until Save.
 - Invalidate caches on saving a document and retrieve everything anew.
 - Provide range calculations for Snyk OSS (best-effort)